chrabyrd/Automata/README.md

 - [ ] Start, pause, and reset each level on the game board
 - [ ] Select squares to be alive at any point during play
 - [ ] See their score, which is based on the amount of time and clicks taken to complete each level
-- [ ] Progress to more difficult levels, which can contain complex patterns

 In addition, this project will include: